Seafood fraud – the selling of seafood products with a misleading label, description or promise – has become a widespread form of food fraud.

-Since 2009, the MSC has commissioned DNA tests on hundreds of MSC certified products, from all over the world.
+Between 2009 and 2016, the MSC commissioned DNA tests on hundreds of MSC certified products, from all over the world.
 In combination with product tracebacks and supply chain volume reconciliations, the MSC’s DNA testing program is used to monitor the effectiveness of the MSC Chain of Custody certification program, and to verify the authenticity of products carrying the blue MSC label.

 The MSC’s latest

 The latest tests have revealed that 99.1% of MSC labelled seafood is correctly labelled.